 For a detailed breakdown of the island transfer, see how to get to Miyajima from Hiroshima.

-Why Does Hiroshima Feel So Different from Kyoto, Osaka, and Tokyo?
+Why Hiroshima Feels So Different from Kyoto, Osaka, and Tokyo

 Hiroshima stands out because it adds a different kind of memory to a Japan trip.
 Tokyo gives you scale and contrast.
 Kyoto gives you temples and atmosphere.
 Osaka gives you food and urban energy.
 Hiroshima gives you a modern city shaped by one of the most important events of the twentieth century.